Bluffton, South Carolina: Transportation

-Interstates and highways

 Interstate 95 runs to the west of Bluffton and is connected to it by U.S. Route 278.
 Bluffton Parkway, currently under construction, is planned to run from the Hilton Head Island bridge to I-95 near Hardeeville when all phases are complete.
 As of August 2012, the parkway runs from SC-170 in the west almost to the bridge in the east.
 Two sections are currently separated by Buckwalter Parkway but are scheduled to be joined by Phase 5B.
 Local public transportation and dial-a-ride service is provided by Palmetto Breeze, a regional transportation authority run by the Lowcountry Council of Governments, which serves as the regional Metropolitan Planning Organization (MPO).